Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Results and Discussion

+In this section, we present our main results with discussion.
+The result for $201 \le L \le 303$ obtained by the impxLast algorithm are presented in Table~\ref{tab:best:L201}, and the merit factors of the obtained binary sequences are plotted in Figure~\ref{fig:MF-201-303}.
+In Table~\ref{tab:best:L201}, the sequences obtained by the \xLastovka~\cite{Brest2018heuristic} algorithm are marked with $^\dagger$, and the impxLast algorithm was able to find a sequence with the same merit factor value, too.

-Let us present our main results.
-Figure~\ref{fig:MF-301-401} shows currently best-known merit factor values for sequences with odd length between 301 and 401.
-All of them are greater than 7.
-With construction methods one can construct a sequence with any arbitrary length (usually these lengths are required to be prime numbers) that has a merit factor approximately to 6.34~\cite{Borwein:2004:merit:6.34,Baden:2011}.
-One can notice a gab of 0.5 between currently best known-merit factors and merit factors generated by the construction method.
-Authors believe that there exist skew-symmetric sequences of length on interval between 301 and 401 that have with even higher merit factors as currently best ones.
+Figure~\ref{fig:MF-201-303} shows that all currently best-known merit factor values for skew-symmetric binary sequences with the odd length between 201 and 303 are greater than 8.
+With a construction method based on rotated Legendre sequences, one can construct a sequence with any arbitrary length (usually these lengths are required to be prime numbers) that has a merit factor of approximately 6.34~\cite{Borwein:2004:merit:6.34,Baden:2011}.
+We can notice gab of 2 between currently best-known merit factors obtained by the impxLast algorithm and merit factors generated by the construction method on Figure~\ref{fig:MF-201-303}.

-The best-known merit factor values on Figure~\ref{fig:MF-301-401} are decreasing for longer sequences.
-It is also indicated by a linear approximation, presented by the blue color line, which has a value near 7.5 for $L=301$ and near 7 for $L=401$.
-A trend that the merit factor $F$ decreases as length $L$ increases can be interpreted in a way that a sequence with high merit factor is harder to be found by a heuristic algorithm as sequence length increases.
-Note that our algorithm had the same amount of the execution time for each sequence length.
-We used the SLING infrastructure~\cite{Lib-OPUS-SLING-2020} to perform hunderd runs for each LABS instance, and for some instances around 401 more executions were required.
+The best-known merit factor values in Figure~\ref{fig:MF-201-303} are decreasing for longer sequences.
+A trend that the merit factor $F$ decreases as length $L$ increases can be interpreted in a way that a sequence with a high merit factor is harder to be found by a heuristic algorithm as its length increases.
+Note that our algorithm used the same amount of execution time for each sequence length.
+We used the SLING infrastructure~\cite{Lib-OPUS-SLING-2020} to perform one hundred runs for each LABS instance, and for some instances {with lengths} around 290, more executions were required to reach $F>8$.
+Each run was limited to 4 days.

-Figure~\ref{fig:MF-201-401} illustrates how the best-known merit factor values have been changing over the last 35 years.
+Figure~\ref{fig:MF-201-303} also illustrates how the best-known merit factor values have been changing over the last 35 years.
 The best-known merit factor was approximately 6 in 1985~ \cite{Lib-OPUS-labs-1985-Phillips-Beenker,Lib-OPUS-labs-1987-JourPhys-Bernasconi} for skew-symmetric sequences up to $L=199$.
-Knuaer's results are dated back to 2004, which is roughly speaking 2 decades after Beenker's results, and our results are approximately 2 decades after Knauer's results.
-This indicated how hard is the search of the LABS sequences with a high merit factor.
+Knauer's results are dated back to 2004, which is roughly speaking 2 decades after Beenker's results, and our results are approximately 2 decades after Knauer's results.
+This indicates how hard is the computational search of the LABS sequences with high merit factors.